Leprosy/edward/README.md

 Install and usage
 -----------------

-Get the source, edward.js, and include it in your html file.
+Get the source, edward.js, and include it along with jQuery in your html file.
 The source code of index.html is a good example to see how the library is included and the slides content is implemented.
 You can see style.css for theming ideas.
 The basics are, you must have a container element, and inside that, one or more child elements, usually block tags(ie: articles, divs), with the content of the slides of your presentation.